What’s On the Site

 We cover transportation items in the news, or that should be in the news.
 We offer extensive resources on California High-Speed Rail, including a complete set of the documents filed in lawsuits against the California High-Speed Rail Authority (other than those filed challenging Central Valley EIRs).

 TRANSDEF offers a repository of ideas on how to achieve a better and more sustainable future by shifting where transportation funding goes.
 We start with our highest-priority project, fighting the current high-speed rail project.
 We then go to Bay Area Basics and the need to plan transportation in the context of climate change.
-The following pages have not yet been rebuilt on this new site:

 Who We Are